umutyildiz1/bas-frontend/README.md

 # bas-frontend
-UI implementation of BaS using React.js
+UI implementation of BaS using React.js Redux Bootstrap